 Hi, thanks for visiting!
 I am an adamantine-best-selling copyeditor specializing in D&D fifth edition.
-I'd love the opportunity to lend my expertise with the Wizards of the Coast style guide and rules writing in accordance with the Chicago Manual of Style.
+I'd love the opportunity to lend my expertise with the Wizards of the Coast style guide and mechanics in accordance with the Chicago Manual of Style.

 Though I'm most passionate about helping others bring their dreams to life through copyediting, I'm also a skilled writer, game designer, graphic designer, and artist.

-My best-known work includes Keith Baker's Exploring Eberron (additional design, editing, layout), Eberronicon (writing, editing, layout), Elminster's Candlekeep Companion (additional design, editing), the Simple Microsoft Word Template (design, layout), and Archetypes of Eberron (additional design, editing, layout).
-At last count, my work has earned one adamantine best-seller medal, along with three platinums, five golds, thirteen electrums, nine silvers, and two coppers.
+My best-known work includes Keith Baker's Exploring Eberron (additional design, editing, layout) and Matt Colville/MCDM's upcoming Kingdoms & Warfare (editing).
+I've also worked on a bunch of other awesome stuff including Dread Metrol: Into the Mists (editing, layout), Eberronicon (writing, editing, layout), Elminster's Candlekeep Companion (additional design, editing), the Simple Microsoft Word Template (design, layout), and Archetypes of Eberron (additional design, editing, layout).
+At last count, my work has earned one adamantine best-seller medal, along with two mithrals, four platinums, fourteen golds, nine electrums, eight silvers, and four coppers.

-I serve as editor-in-chief for Across Eberron, admin for several D&D-related Discord servers, and used to read books in my spare time but there's not much of that these days—because I'm also the mother to 2 gibbering mouthlings and wife to a
+I serve as editor-in-chief for Across Eberron, moderate several D&D-related Discord servers, and used to read books in my spare time but there's not much of that these days—because I'm also the mother to 2 gibbering mouthlings and wife to a

 She/her, psion, neutral good.